Breisach: Jewish history

 The first documentation of Jews in town dates to 1301.
 During the Black Death in 1349, the community was annihilated after a false blood libel, accusing the town Jews of poisoning the town wells.
-After the pogrom, Jews got back to the town until 1424, when they were expelled once again.
+After the pogrom, Jews returned to the town until 1424, when they were expelled once again.

 In 1550, the community reopened with a cemetery.
 In 1750, a Jew owned a textile factory in town, employing about 330 weavers.
 The Synagogue, built in 1758, was destroyed in November 1938, on Kristallnacht.
 In 1825, 14% of the town population was Jewish, (438 individuals), though in 1933 this number had declined to 231.
 On October 22, 1940, the town's last 34 Jews who did not flee to nearby France or other places, were deported to Gurs internment camp, a transit camp in the South of France.
 In 1967, the town's sole Jewish survivor was a woman who tended the two Jewish cemeteries.

 A website, dedicated to the town's Jewish history, commemorates the names of Jewish victims during World War II who used to live in town, as also personal stories of survivors and their children.
 A Jewish survivor who lived in town named Louis Dreyfuss, gave a report on his biography on some cases.

 The Jewish community of pre-war Breisach maintains a documentary website.